What Is a Server and How Does It Power My Website?

 • When you have multiple systems online, it might become difficult to keep track of the performance of each one.
 That’s where a monitoring server comes in.
 This is a special server that does not participate in any day-to-day tasks, but instead, it just monitors the web traffic between the various servers and clients.
 Should another server malfunction, the monitoring server will alert the system administrators that there is a problem on the network.
 Larger companies may also task monitoring servers to scan for invaders and to keep a record of all interactions that occur on the company’s network.

 • Lastly, we will take a look at print servers.
 Print server software allows you to make your printer discoverable on the local network and allow other clients to use it without having to be plugged in directly.
-Most modern printers come with a print server build right into them, so they can act like network appliances right out of the box.
+Most modern printers come with a print server built right into them, so they can act like network appliances right out of the box.

 A print server application can enable a PC with a connected printer to accept print jobs from other clients on the local network.